 11.2.
 The mass media are left with only two functions that the Viral Editor is unable to stifle.
-They are navigation of the future and compression of a picture of the world into the panoramic agenda.
+They navigate the future and compress a picture of the world into the panoramic agenda.

 11.3.
 Navigation of the future falls under the competence of a person rather than that of the Viral Editor.

 11.3.1.
 The future demands will.
 It is impregnable for the Viral Editor, but can be accessed by the human editor.

 11.3.2.
 Relinquishing the past and the present to the Viral Editor, journalism can be preserved by focusing on the future, utilizing its advantage: the will of the human editor.

 11.3.3.
 The drawing-up of reference points on the map of the future is the best kind of social navigation, because with time speeding up, no one needs to navigate the past or present (the “now” becomes the “past” too quickly).

 11.4.
 The panoramic agenda is also an exclusive area of competence of the media editor, but not of the Viral Editor.

 11.4.1.
 The Viral Editor extracts what is essential, interesting and significant, but it is not capable of giving the full, summarised picture of the Zeitgeist.
 In order to see the full picture of the world in the blogosphere, it is necessary to read the entire blogosphere.
 In the mass media, it is sufficient to leaf through a magazine or newspaper, or just have a look at the news.